kaushik54git/voice-assistant-intelligent-VANI/README.md

 2. Check network connectivity: Ensure that your computer has a working internet connection to communicate with the Azure Speech services.

 3. Debugging: Utilize the debugging capabilities of your C development environment to identify and resolve any runtime errors or exceptions.

+4. if it is not recording then see for permission in setting

 ## License